-Buying a Front of the Line pass is just one of the ways to manage time at Universal Studios Hollywood.
-On peak days in the afternoon the lines can reach up to one to two hours—three hours for Harry Potter and the Forbidden Journey.
-But if you are wearing a Front of the Line pass you literally walk — or in our case hop — right onto rides without even having to wait.
-That is what sets Front of the Line passes apart from say, Disney’s FastPass, which reduces your wait time but does not send you straight to the front of the line.
+Even though Universal Studios Hollywood Express Pass costs more than a normal ticket, the benefits can toadally make the expense well worth it.
+Using the Universal Express Pass is just one of the ways to maximize your time at Universal Studios Hollywood.
+On peak days in the afternoon, the lines can reach up to two hours long for big draws such as Jurassic World — The Ride.
+But if you have a Universal Express Pass, you walk — or, in our case, hop — right onto rides without even having to wait.
+That is what sets Universal Express Passes apart from say, Disney’s FASTPASS, which reduces your wait time, but does not send you straight to the front of the line.

 Enhance your show experience.